 Use the MSP console's search capabilities to find customers.
 The search bar starts listing customers as soon as you enter a letter.
 Clicking a customer name takes you to that customer Umbrella dashboard.

 You can limit the number of customers or trials you view to only those you want to see by typing in the Search for Customers or Search for Trials box.

 Under MSP Settings, an administrator has access to the following:

 - Admins—Allows you to add a new staff administrator to the MSP console.
-An administrator created in the MSP console has full admin level control to all customer Umbrella dashboards.
+An administrator created in the MSP console has full admin-level control to all customer Umbrella dashboards.
 If you would like to limit the new user to a single Umbrella dashboard, we recommend that you access that Umbrella dashboard and create a new login that is limited to just that Umbrella dashboard.
 This might be used if a customer wants access to their reporting data.
-You can also enable two-step verification for your administrative accounts.
+For more information see, Add a New Administrator.

 - Contacts—Allows you to update your billing and support contact information.
 You can only have one billing contact and one support contact.
 For support, if customers that have access to their organization's Umbrella dashboard submit a ticket, the email for the ticket goes to this contact.
 Umbrella dashboard customers do not have access to Cisco support.
 The initial billing and support contacts are created when your account is first provisioned by Cisco.
 Once provisioned, you can change this information at any time.

 Note: MSPs provide first level support to their customers; however, the MSP can contact Cisco support for assistance.
 Email [email protected] or click the Support link in the MSP console.

 - Dashboard Co-branding—Allows you to add a graphic—for example, a company logo—to the Umbrella dashboard and MSP console.
 You can also create a co-branded login page.